Pivot windows have operable sashes that open on a central horizontal axis. The upper half opens inward, and the bottom half opens outward.

 The pivot window was patented several times between 1907-1912, in Europe (Austria, Sweden and Germany) as well as in North America.
 The coupled sash pivot window was patented by Swede Eric S. Persson in 1938.

-Pivot windows have been used in Denmark in the late 1930s.
-Their use became widespread with the flat blocks of the 1970s, since they can be cleaned from within.
+Pivot windows have been used in Denmark since the late 1930s.
+Their use became widespread with the development of flat blocks of the 1970s, since they can be cleaned from within.